 To start working with Hive, we need a database in which we can create tables.Below commands can be used to create, describe and drop a database in Hive.

-There are two types of tables in Hive – External & Managed table.
+There are two types of tables in Hive – External & Managed tables.
 Major difference between the two is that if you drop a Managed table, both data & schema attached to the table will be deleted whereas if you drop an external table then only schema associated with the table will be deleted although the data will remain intact on HDFS.

 Create Managed Table